Mainframe-Renewal-Project/sear-docs/interfaces/python/dataset.md

 ### Altering a dataset profile

-The sample below sets the RACF user `SECADM` as the owner of the `LEONARD.LIB.HLASM` dataset profile and sets UACC to "read".
+The sample below sets the RACF user `SECADM` as the owner of the `LEONARD.LIB.HLASM` dataset profile and sets UACC to `READ`.

 ```python